Here’s why the ‘too big to fail’ banks bailed out First Republic

 But the president didn’t weigh in on whether Congress should be called upon to make the FDIC backstop the entire banking sector, and all deposits in the industry above $250,000, as it did with SVB.

-Former FDIC chair Bair said Friday this should only happen if “true systemic problems with uninsured deposit runs” start to occur.
+Former FDIC Chairwoman Bair said Friday this should only happen if “true systemic problems with uninsured deposit runs” start to occur.

 Picking up the tab: Here’s who is paying to restore Silicon Valley, Signature Bank deposits